Cheau/mashangxue/docs/studio-classroom/daily-conversation/day17.md

 # That's great.
 Do you guys do day hikes or multi-day hikes?
 ## Mostly day hikes, but we do five or six multi-day hikes a year.
-# Do you hike around the island or do you go [overseas:oversea] too?
+# Do you hike around the island or do you go [overseas/adv./2] too?
 ## So far, our hikes are around the island.
 Next year, we will do our first overseas hiking trip by doing a one-week hiking trip to Nepal.
 # That sounds fun.
 I would love to join your hiking club.